-Inbound marketing methods guarantee some pretty impressive results.
-Now, sometimes marketing campaigns can seem like chance happenings that do incredibly well, almost unexpectedly.
-However, let me reassure you, there will be a dedicated marketing team and strategy behind every idea.
+Inbound marketing methods can unlock impressive results.
+Sometimes marketing campaigns seem like chance happenings that do incredibly well, almost unexpectedly.
+However, every idea will have a dedicated marketing team and strategy.

 - The Babish Culinary Universe: Shareable, relevant and informative video